wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 70%
 :name: translation

-Overview of translation.
+The translation process, where ribosomes with tRNA molecules "read" codons on the mRNA using anticodons, which then get translated into their corresponding amino acids.
+These amino acids are linked together by peptide bonds to form a polypeptide chain.
 :::
-%#% Figure translation missing original source, replace image? - Figure description could be more descriptive.
+%#% Figure translation missing original source, replace image? - Made figure description more descriptive.
 :::{seealso}
 The details of transcription and translation differ between prokaryotes and eukaryotes.
 You can look up Chapters 15 and 16 of [Biology 2e](https://openstax.org/details/books/biology-2e) to learn more.
 :::